AntonellaMorittu/BMI-Challenge/README.md

 ## Usage

 * The website can be deployed and accessed through this link: https://antonellamorittu.github.io/BMI-Challenge/
-* Choose your units of measurement
+* Choose your units of measurement (Imperial or Metric)
-* Input and click calculate
+* Input values and click calculate
 * Refresh the page to reset form